Native Indian Residential Schools a painful

 Statistics above were provided by MCFD who claimed that it only compiles statistics between Aboriginal and non-Aboriginal groups.
 From a research perspective, keeping statistics on ethnic background and other demographic data of all children removed will shed light on identifying child abuse problems in each ethnic group, hence allowing policy makers to:

-• find the cause of the problem;
+• identify the cause of the problem;

 • take preventive measures to minimize the chance of child abuse;